LiamMartens/sanity-plugin-seo-tools/README.md

 The plugin will try to load your `{baseUrl}/{slug}` URL, but this is most likely blocked by CORS because we need to fetch it from the browser.
 There are 2 ways to solve it
 1. Allow CORS from your Sanity studio domain
 2. Disable `fetchRemote` altogether and provide all methods manually
+### Can't resolve "config:seo-tools"
+In v1.1.0 we added a config file.
+To get rid of this error when upgrading an instance simply add a file called `seo-tools.json` to your `config` folder and set it to an empty object `{}`.